-There are a large number of non-drug therapies which can help with relief of chronic pain.
+There are a large number of non-drug therapies which can help with managing pain.
 Natural alternatives to medication for chronic pain management is important.
 Non pharmacological pain management can be highly effective as chronic pain usually does not subside like acute pain does.
 Examples of non pharmacological pain management therapies include the following:

 - Psychotherapy: This form of therapy usually involves having sessions with a psychotherapist.
 The psychotherapist helps patients improve their understanding of pain.
 After gaining this understanding, the psychotherapist works with the patient to implement changes into their lifestyle.
 The changes aim to minimize pain intensity and build up pain resistance skills.

-- Relaxation Therapies: Relaxation therapies include a large number of varying relaxation techniques and exercises.
+- Relaxation Therapies: Relaxation therapies include a large number of varying relaxation techniques and exercises for pain relief and reducing muscle tension.
 The majority of these exist outside of traditional medication.
 People undergoing relaxation therapies may choose to engage in hypnosis, yoga, massage therapy, tai-chi and others.

 - Virtual Reality: There is a new and emerging trend of utilizing virtual therapy settings in order to help patients cope with chronic pain.
 This usually revolves around creating a serene environment and letting patients freely wander in this virtual environment.
 The goal is to allow patients to free their mind of their chronic pain.